 Earlier this year, I did a little interview with Lisa Waud, the creative genius behind Flower House, the floral art installation she organized for an abandoned, derelict house in Detroit that she purchased at auction for $250.
 In our conversation, Lisa shared her dream to bring together floral designers and artists from across the country, provide them with truckloads of the very best U.S.-grown flowers and foliage, set them loose to design flower-filled rooms and then invite the public to tour the house as part of its last ‘hurrah’ before being responsibly deconstructed to make way for an urban flower plot.

 And, as the flood of press coverage all indicate–including stories in the New York Times, Washington Post, and Martha Stewart, among others–Lisa’s biggest, wildest dreams really did come true.

 Photos by Heather Saunders

-What was so impressive about the project was the number of people involved (36 designers, dozens of volunteers, 2000+ visitors) and the level of coordination needed to manage elopement, a 100+ seat Field to Vase dinner on top of the sold-out exhibition.
+What was so impressive about the project was the number of people involved (36 designers, dozens of volunteers, 2000+ visitors) and the level of coordination needed to manage elopement and 100+ seat Field to Vase dinner, on top of the sold-out exhibition.

 My schedule didn’t allow me to participate in the installation, but many of my flower friends, including one of my Floret Team members, Susan Studer King, got involved.
 Meanwhile, I lived vicariously through all the beautiful #flowerhousedetroit photos posted on Instagram.